-The need for a VPN in Russia is getting more pronounced as the government tightens its grip on online censorship and freedom of netizens.
+The need for a VPN in Russia is getting more pronounced as the government tightens its grip on online censorship and freedom of its citizens.

 Despite living in 2020, the only solution at the moment to deal with government oppression and bypassing blocked content in the country is by using the best VPN for Russia listed above.